Association of Mental Health Providers

 The Association of Mental Health Providers (AMHP), known until May 2017 as Mental Health Providers Forum (MHPF), is a registered charity based in London and the representative body for voluntary and community sector mental health organisations in England and Wales, working nationally and regionally to influence practice and policy.
 It aims to improve the range and quality of mental health services by increasing the involvement of the voluntary sector in delivering them, working in partnership with the wider sector and government agencies.
-Specific projects include the promotion of innovation in the sector, evidencing best practice to achieve the best outcomes for individuals and supporting recovery.
+Specific projects include the promotion of innovation in the sector, providing evidence of best practice to achieve the best outcomes for individuals and supporting recovery.

-The Association leads a collaboration of voluntary mental health organisations including the Centre for Mental Health, National Survivor User Network for Mental Health (NSUN), the Mental Health Foundation, Mind and Rethink Mental Illness in the Voluntary, Community and Social Enterprise (VCSE) Health and Wellbeing Alliance with the Department of Health and Social Care, NHS England and Public Health England.
+The Association leads a collaboration of voluntary mental health organisations including the Centre for Mental Health, the National Survivor User Network (NSUN), the Mental Health Foundation, Mind and Rethink Mental Illness in the Voluntary, Community and Social Enterprise (VCSE) Health and Wellbeing Alliance with the Department of Health and Social Care, NHS England and Public Health England.

 The Association's membership consists of voluntary sector organisations providing mental health services in England.
-The current interim Chief Executive is Dania Hanif.
+The current interim chief executive is Dania Hanif.
 She succeeded Kathy Roberts, who was appointed in 2012.
-The first Chief Executive of the Forum was Judy Weleminsky, who led the organisation from 2005 to 2011.
+The first Chief Executive of the Forum was Judy Weleminsky, who was appointed in 2005.

 The Association has increased its work to bring the views of mental health service providers into national policy and strategy discussions, working closely with members to inform and implement the 2011 No health without mental health cross-government mental health strategy.
 An area of focus from 2014 has been housing provision for people with mental health needs.
 In September 2014, AMHP published a report outlining successful housing models and a national forum is now established.